-We are very pleased to announce that St Mary’s Church building is once again open for worship, with Communion services being held on Wednesday and Thursday mornings at 10am
+We are very pleased to announce that St Mary’s Church building is now again open for worship, with Communion services being held on Wednesday and Thursday mornings at 10am.

 To make a 'booking', click here

-As part of the national guidance, the '2m rule' still applies in church, but the chairs will be arranged so households can sit together and all the words for the service will be printed on single use service sheet which you will find in your seat.
+As part of the national guidance, the '2m rule' still applies in church, but the chairs will be arranged so households can sit together and all the words for the service will be printed on single-use service sheets which you will find in your seat.

-Members of the congregation are not required to wear masks, but you are most welcome to do so.
-The service leader will of course be following all the hygiene guidance around communion, including wearing a mask/visor as appropriate.
-We will remain in our seats throughout the service, with communion (bread only) being brought to you where you are sat.
+Members of the congregation are required to wear masks unless you are unable to for health reasons.
+The service leader will of course be following all the hygiene guidance around Communion, including wearing a mask/visor as appropriate.
+We will remain in our seats throughout the service, with Communion (bread only) being brought to you where you are sat.

 Everyone will also be asked to use the hand sanitiser, and there will be a steward to assist in social distancing as we enter and leave the building.